Frannycesca/RPI_Comma_Webpage/README.md

 Planned features: <ul>
   <li>calendar</li>
   <li>story datbase/archive, we could have user accounts and people could load their stories to the site and we could have a page where you could access all stories from</li>
-  <li>main page has caurosel with boxes underneath linking to pages on site</li>
   <li>user profiles to add and remove stories from site</li>
   <li>page allowing people to view all stories on site</li>
 </ul>